Streand/InsightFace_Reference_Tool_v5/README.md

     ```
     - This will create a `.venv` folder, install all requirements, and download the model if needed.
     - Choose the GPU you are using.
-    - note: use 'switch_gpu.bat' to if you have installed wrong or harware change. it will uninstall the current version and install correct depeding on optiop you choose.
+    - NOTE: use 'switch_gpu.bat' to if you have installed wrong or harware change. it will uninstall the current version and install correct depeding on optiop you choose.

 3. **Start the app:**